damalialutfiani/Quizz-on-codecademy/Learn Python 3-Lesson1 Hello World.md

 Lesson 1 – **Hello World**

 1. What is the difference between a *float* and an *int*?

--	A float can only be used with whole numbers.
+    a.
+A float can only be used with whole numbers.
 An int can be any number with a decimal point.

--	**A float represents decimal quantities.
+    b. **A float represents decimal quantities.
 An int represents whole numbers.**

--	A float contains text information.
+    c.
+A float contains text information.
 An int is any number.

 2. What character begins a comment in Python?
 -	%